berndporr/fir1/README.md

 ![alt tag](fir.png)

-An efficient finite impulse response (FIR) filter class in C++, JAVA wrapper for Android and Python wrapper.
+An efficient finite impulse response (FIR) filter class in C++ and Python wrapper.

-The floating point class offers also adaptive filtering using the least mean square (LMS) or normalised least mean square (NLMS) algorithm.
+The FIR filter class offers also adaptive filtering using the least mean square (LMS) or normalised least mean square (NLMS) algorithm.